 Finally, Culture assesses employee perceptions of the working environment, and the extent to which employees believe the organization is a good place to work.
 Factors driving Culture include perceptions about Teamwork, Climate, Quality, Customer Service, Safety, and more.

-Since 1982, NBRI has provided well-established Best Practices of Measuring and Managing Employee Engagement, and these include not only measuring what but also explaining why.
+Since 1982, NBRI has provided well-established Best Practices of Measuring and Managing Employee Engagement, and these include measuring what and also explaining why.
 It is only when armed with the why that organizations can act, and survey information without action is just another interesting read.
 To know why your employees are satisfied or not, why they trust management or not, and why they like or dislike the work environment, a greater breadth of information is required.
 To exclude important factors in the research study in the interest of brevity is to risk failing to identify the Root Causes of Employee Engagement within your organization.
 Such failure renders any expenditure of time and money a waste.
-Best Practices dictate that the ideal amount of information may be obtained with 50 to 60 questions, and that gathering it annually affords users the opportunity to affect the maximum amount of organizational improvement.
+Best Practices dictate that the ideal amount of information may be obtained with 30 to 60 questions, and that gathering it annually affords users the opportunity to affect the maximum amount of organizational improvement.

 The importance of the annual employee survey cannot be overstated.
 Managers today have come to realize that information is power.
 What employees think is not something to be feared; it is something to be harnessed.
 Today, employee and customer feedback systems are requirements for ISO 9000 Quality Certification, and no executive wants to run an organization without a firm grasp on the two most important human factors controlling their destiny: the thinking of their employees, and the thinking of their customers.

-The organizational dynamics discovered by NBRI in the early 1980s are universal to all organizations, and are faced daily by all employees in all companies in all industries.
+The organizational dynamics discovered by NBRI are universal to all organizations, and are faced daily by all employees in all companies in all industries.
 These universal organizational dynamics are simply called ‘topics’ today, and the research instruments – the survey questions – written by NBRI Organizational Psychologists over the last three decades are the best practice instruments most commonly used by the majority of practitioners of survey research.
 It is precisely how an organization expresses these universal, organizational dynamics that makes each organization unique, and defines whether they are depressing or enhancing the engagement of their employees.

 Very rarely does an organization do well in all areas.
 Most do well in some areas and poorly in others, making the Annual Employee Survey a management tool of the highest importance.
 Tantamount only to customer and financial information, the Annual Employee Survey is irreplaceable as the only means by which management can literally read the minds and manage the behaviors of hundreds or thousands of individuals at once.
 There will always be individual differences in one employee’s engagement level versus another employee’s engagement level, and over such factors, management has no control.
 Indeed, even highly engaged employees have ebbs and flows in their engagement levels, as moods, circumstances, personal events, and more affect each individual differently.
 The factors management can control to affect widespread enhancement of engagement within their organization must be accurately measured and managed, and this is the purpose of the Annual Employee Survey.